JannetEkka/asha-chatbot/README.md

 ## Features

-- **Job Search**: Find job opportunities based on role, location, and experience
+- **Job Search**: Find job opportunities based on role, location, and experience with contextual search refinement
 - **Events & Sessions**: Get information about upcoming community events and learning sessions
 - **Mentorship**: Learn about mentorship programs and how to connect with mentors
 - **Career Resources**: Access information about women empowerment initiatives and career advice